Planning Your Trip

 Check in is in the gift shop.
 Teachers, please have students wait outside the gift shop while one teacher checks in the group.
 Students may use restrooms at the Pavilion prior to the tour.

-The Historic Daniel Boone Home at Lindenwood Park encourages all schools to enjoy the grounds by packing a picnic lunch.
+The Historic Daniel Boone Home encourages all schools to enjoy the grounds by packing a picnic lunch.
 There are several picnic tables in a designated area, open green space and a covered pavilion for schools to use while visiting.
 Please dispose of all trash before leaving.
 Extra trash bags are available upon request.

 Students are welcome to browse in the gift shop.
 A pricing list is available to help prepare students who want to shop.
 This list will be sent with tour confirmations.